nadzmi27/Multithread-Webscraping/README.md

 # Multithread-Webscraping
 Webscrapping with Selenium by using multithread to speed up the process.
+Link to my kaggle: https://www.kaggle.com/datasets/nadzmiagthomas/australia-data-science-jobs

 Note:
 This is my attempt at using Selenium and multithreading.
 All the codes was written a few months before I upload this on github.